The assessors will score all of your questions except question 1 which is not scored.

 This question will be scored against this assessment criterion: Does the applicant have the skills, capabilities and experience to deliver the intended benefits?

-How much will the project cost?
+How much will the project cost for phase 1?
 How does it represent value for money for the team and the taxpayer?

 - how this project represents value for money for you and the taxpayer